David Graeber: Yale University (1998–2005)

-In 1998, two years after completing his PhD, Graeber became assistant professor at Yale University, then associate professor.
+In 1998, two years after completing his PhD, Graeber became an assistant professor at Yale University, then an associate professor.
 In May 2005, the Yale anthropology department decided not to renew Graeber's contract, preventing consideration for academic tenure, which was scheduled for 2008.
-Pointing to Graeber's anthropological scholarship, his supporters (including fellow anthropologists, former students and activists) said the decision was politically motivated.
-More than 4,500 people signed petitions supporting him, and anthropologists such as Marshall Sahlins, Laura Nader, Michael Taussig, and Maurice Bloch called on Yale to reverse its decision.
-Bloch, who had been a professor of anthropology at the London School of Economics and the Collège de France, and a writer on Madagascar, praised Graeber in a letter to the university.
+Pointing to Graeber's anthropological scholarship, his supporters (including fellow anthropologists, former students, and activists) said the decision was politically motivated.
+More than 4,500 people signed petitions supporting him, and anthropologists such as Sahlins, Laura Nader, Michael Taussig, and Maurice Bloch called on Yale to reverse its decision.
+Bloch, a writer on Madagascar who had been a professor of anthropology at the London School of Economics and the Collège de France, praised Graeber in a letter to the university.

-The Yale administration argued that Graeber's dismissal was in keeping with Yale's policy of granting tenure to few junior faculty.
+Yale argued that Graeber's dismissal was in keeping with its policy of granting tenure to few junior faculty.
 Graeber suggested that Yale's decision might have been influenced by his support of a student of his who was targeted for expulsion because of her membership in GESO, Yale's graduate student union.

 In December 2005, Graeber agreed to leave Yale after a one-year paid sabbatical.
 That spring he taught two final classes: "Introduction to Cultural Anthropology" (attended by more than 200 students) and a seminar, "Direct Action and Radical Social Theory".